projectPythonator/primeCompression/README.md

-TODO touch up function docs in files
+TODO touch up function docs in files(mostly done)
 TODO add comments to namespace variables and source file namespace scoped functions
-TODO Complete todos in files
+TODO Complete todos in files(updated todos and getting some done)
 TODO Put the program together so it works
 TODO create or find way to nicely handle cli wip going okay for now
 TODO profile best layout for some files